Batman: Arkham Knight: Series continuation

 In August 2020, Rocksteady Studios announced they were developing Suicide Squad: Kill the Justice League, which was published by Warner Bros.
 Interactive Entertainment for PlayStation 5, Windows, and Xbox Series X/S in 2024.
 The game is set 5 years after the events of Arkham Knight, and is the first in the series to not feature Batman as the title character, instead focusing on the titular antihero team as they battle Brainiac and mind-controlled members of the Justice League (including Batman) in Metropolis.

-The co-head of DC Studios, James Gunn, responded to a fan saying Kill the Justice League was not planned to be the last entry in the series strongly implicating more, or at least another game, in the works.
+When asked on Twitter by a fan, co-head of DC Studios James Gunn responded that Kill the Justice League was not planned to be the last entry in the series.
+His reply has since been deleted.